BRACKEN

 MODUS OPERANDUS OF THE CARCINOGEN PTAQUILOSIDE

-Ptaquiloside, has a spiro-cyclo-propane unit (shown in red) which readily opens up and breaks DNA chains most readily wherever the sequence AAAT occurs in the DNA, resulting in DNA cleavage.
+Ptaquiloside possesses a spiro-cyclo-propane unit (shown in red) which readily opens up and breaks DNA chains most readily wherever the sequence occurs in the DNA, resulting in DNA cleavage.
 Ptaquiloside is unstable under both acidic and basic conditions, and readily hydrolyses with water to produce first Ptaquilosin (losing the sugar unit), then a number of Pterosins.
 And yet it is not the Pterosins which cause the damage to cells, it is the proximity of DNA to Ptaquilosin which can precipitate the decomposition of Ptaquilosin forming a DNA Adduct via intermediary compounds not shown instead of Pterosin B. The DNA Adduct then goes on to synthesize the wrong proteins, causing havoc in the cell.
 Thus Ptaquiloside is both mutagenic and carcinogenic, and is ultimately responsible for most of the carnage wreaked upon a mammal by consumption of Bracken.
 But not all.
 There are other poisons and carcinogens present, Kaempferol amongst them.
-It has not been proved that Ptaquiloside is the carcinogen in the spores, which are also carcinogenic.
+It has not been proven that Ptaquiloside is the carcinogen in the spores, which are also carcinogenic.

-As an aside, the Author speculates:
+As an aside, your Author speculates:

-Rather than ptaquiloside (and other chemicals that plants produce that interfere with DNA/RNA) being a means by which to poison external enemies of plants, might not these be utilised in some way by the plant itself to control or influence some aspect of its' own development?
+Rather than ptaquiloside (and other chemicals that plants produce that interfere with DNA/RNA) being a means by which to poison external enemies of plants, might not these be utilised in some way by the plant itself to control or influence some aspect of its own development?
 Although it may seem a little like putting a 'spanner in a gearbox' sort of mechanism, could this be just what the plant needs in certain circumstances, for instance when the plant is damaged?
 When a leaf, or a branch needs to fall off?
-Or perhaps much more subtle and purposful changes, like the anther splits into two at this juncture?
+Or perhaps much more subtle and purposeful changes, like the anther splits into two at this juncture?
 After all, all plants are different in non-subtle ways.
 These DNA disruptive chemicals might be just the ticket the plant needs to co-ordinate different aspects of itself.

 This cannot be a universal mechanism utilised by all plants; not all plants produce ptaquiloside for a start, but a lot of plants do produce other carcinogenic chemicals.
 Carcinogens usually act upon DNA/RNA mechanisms.
 Could many plants have invented diverse methods for controlling some aspect of themselves?
 After all, a fern is not a grass.
-This individualistic nature may explain why such a mechanism has remained obscure; bilogists tend to study universal mechanisms rather than exclusive processes.
+This individualistic nature may explain why such a mechanism has remained obscure; biologists tend to study universal mechanisms rather than exclusive processes.
 Have we discovered all there is to find out about what makes all species, genera and families different?

-The Author will leave the reader to further ponder and speculate upon this matter.
+Your Author will leave the reader to further ponder and speculate upon this matter.
 He doesn't know the answer.

 CHLORINE-CONTAINING PTEROSINS

 In addition to other pterosins, Bracken contains three chlorine-containing pterosins, Pterosin F (which Chameleon also contains) Pterosin H and Pterosin K, all closely related.
+The chlorine atom probably makes these compounds more toxic than without it.

 Bracken contains the related carcinogens Quercetin and Kaempferol, both of which are flavonoids, and in this case, flavonols.
 They are polyphenolic plant anti-oxidants, also known as Catechins.
 Quercetin is found in a wide variety of plants such citrus fruits and onions.
 Kaempferol has one less hydroxyl group than Quercetin and is found in Beans, Grapefruit, Brussel Sprouts, Broccoli, Apples, Witch-Hazel and Delphiniums.